In-patient luxury rehab center in Thailand

 Effects of drug misuse describe the various negative consequences arising when substances are used in ways that disrupt normal functioning.
 The effects of drug misuse are listed below.

-• Lung or heart disease: Certain substances, especially those smoked or inhaled, strain the lungs and reduce oxygen flow throughout the body.
-Stimulants like cocaine or methamphetamines place immense pressure on the heart, increasing the risk of irregular rhythms or heart attacks.
-In a 2019 report by Nishimura et al., titled “The Impact of Substance Abuse on Heart Failure Hospitalizations,” substance misuse is a common and critical concern among people with heart failure, impacting 15.2% of the cohort.
-The increased incidence of ischemic heart disease, cerebrovascular accidents, and endocarditis in the group likely indicates the cardiotoxic effects of substances such as cocaine (causing ischemia and stroke) and methamphetamine (associated with cardiomyopathy and pulmonary hypertension).
+• Cardiovascular strain: Stimulants like cocaine or methamphetamines place immense pressure on the heart, increasing the risk of irregular rhythms or heart attacks.
+A 2020 report by Nishimura et al., “The Impact of Substance Abuse on Heart Failure Hospitalizations,” highlighted substance misuse as a significant concern among individuals with heart failure, affecting 15.2% of the cohort.
+Elevated rates of ischemic heart disease, stroke and endocarditis suggest the cardiotoxic impact of drugs, with cocaine linked to ischemia and stroke and methamphetamine associated with cardiomyopathy and pulmonary hypertension.

 • Stroke: Chemical abuse drastically raises blood pressure and disrupts normal circulation, setting the stage for a stroke.
-Clotting, narrowed arteries, or sudden changes in heart rate block blood flow to the brain, prompting brain cell death.
-After a stroke, individuals struggle with speech, mobility, or memory, depending on the area affected.
+Clotting, narrowed arteries or sudden changes in heart rate block blood flow to the brain, prompting brain cell death.
+After a stroke, individuals struggle with speech, mobility or memory, depending on the area affected.

 • Risk of overdose and death: Using large doses or mixing drugs increases the chance of a life-threatening overdose.
-Breathing slows, heart function stops, or the body shuts down entirely without warning.
+Breathing slows, heart function stops or the body shuts down entirely without warning.
 Emergency intervention does not always succeed, especially if help arrives too late.
 Each episode places a person closer to irreversible harm.

 How does drug abuse affect the brain?